Eriosoma lanigerum: Control

-Eriosoma lanigerum infestations have increased in the North-western United States as apple growers have reduced the use of organophosphate pesticides, it is thought that the use of these chemicals to control the codling moth in orchards also repressed the infestation by the aphids.
+Eriosoma lanigerum infestations have increased in the North-western United States as apple growers have reduced the use of organophosphate pesticides; it is thought that the use of these chemicals to control the codling moth in orchards also repressed the infestation by the aphids.

 The aphelinid wasp Aphelinus mali is used as a biological control and this wasp has been deliberately or accidentally introduced into most regions where the woolly apple aphid occurs.
 When they have been parasitised by the wasps the aphids cease wax production and turn black in colour.
 Sometimes it is possible to see a circular hole on the upper surface of the aphid which the adult wasp created when it emerged from the body of its host.

-Rootstocks have been developed which convey resistance to the aphids to the roots but they do not appear to be effective against aerial infestation.
-Growers have also tried to prevent infestation by preventing the crawler stage of the nymph from climbing into the crown but these have proven ineffective as aphids can colonise the crown from neighbouring trees.
-As well as the parasitoid, Alphelinus mali, these aphids are preyed on by the bug Anthocoris nemoralis, ladybirds, hoverfly larvae and lacewings.
+As well as the parasitoid Alphelinus mali, these aphids are preyed on by the bug Anthocoris nemoralis, ladybirds, hoverfly larvae and lacewings.
 The presence of earwigs Forficula auricularia on the trees can reduce the levels of aphid infestation, so encouraging these insects by providing shelters may be another means of biological control.
-Exclusion experiments in Poland showed that the earwigs, and to a lesser extent the seven-spot ladybird Coccinella septempunctata were important in controlling the numbers of aphids later in the season while in the early Spring the pine ladybird Exochomus quadripustulatus was the main predator on the aphids.
-The hoverflies, Heringia calcarata and Eupeodes americana, have also been used as effective biological control organisms.
+Exclusion experiments in Poland showed that the earwigs, and to a lesser extent the seven-spot ladybird Coccinella septempunctata, were important in controlling the numbers of aphids later in the season; in the early spring the pine ladybird Exochomus quadripustulatus was the main predator on the aphids.
+The hoverflies Heringia calcarata and Eupeodes americana have also been used as effective biological control organisms.
 Areopraon lepelleyi is another species of wasp which is a parasitoid of the woolly apple aphid.
 In addition, entomopathogenic nematodes have been used to control root-dwelling populations of E. lanigerum.

+Rootstocks have been developed which convey resistance to the aphids to the roots but they do not appear to be effective against aerial infestation.
+Growers have also tried to prevent infestation by preventing the crawler stage of the nymph from climbing into the crown, but these have proven ineffective as aphids can colonise the crown from neighbouring trees.